You can change lives by making a tax-deductible donation.

-With a relatively modest investment you will help young people receive an education and reach their full potential.
+With a relatively modest investment you can help young people receive an education and reach their full potential.

-To raise funds to employ two full time Educational Specialists for the Burdekin Association Learning Space to go the extra mile.
+We need to raise funds to employ two full time Educational Specialists for the Burdekin Association Learning Space to go the extra mile.

-The total cost of employing our Education Specialists based in the Northern Sydney region and the Inner West in full time roles is: $180,000*
+The total cost of employing our Education Specialists based in the Northern Sydney region and the Inner West in full time roles for one full year is: $180,000*

-The cost to re-engage one young person in education is $7,000.
+The cost to re-engage one young person in education is $7,500.
 Funds raised will pay for the support of at least 24 young people.
-This is based on 31 hours a week, this amounts to $50 per hour cost.
+This is based on a 31 hour work week for one Education Specialist.

 For more information about the campaign: "Educational Inclusion Pays Off" and why your help is needed click below: